Nutrition Coaching

 When you cut down on food, your body feels deprived and starts conserving food and storing it for when it may need it.
 If you eat only when you are hungry, your body learns that when it is hungry, it will get fed and this doesn’t mean shoving anything in when you want as often as you want just because you think you are hungry.
 Sometimes hunger occurs not because we are hungry but because we are dehydrated and it manifests itself as hunger pangs.

-I llost 6stone (91lbs / 41kg) in weight by doing yoga 10 minutes a day at the start, eating the same foods (maybe smaller portions) and just cutting down on snacks, not forbidding anything, but just moderating what you put in, whilst taking notice of how it tastes and feels, as we have all so lost the ability to ‘experience' the eating pleasure and tend to just scoff in front on the TV.
+I lost 6stone (91lbs / 41kg) in weight by doing yoga 10 minutes a day at the start, eating the same foods (maybe smaller portions) and just cutting down on snacks, not forbidding anything, but just moderating, whilst eating mindfully - taking notice of how it tastes and feels, as we have all so lost the ability to ‘experience' the eating pleasure and tend to just scoff in front on the TV.

 Water, water everywhere….